Written by: Drew Canole

 We’ve packed all our favorite plant-protein sources into our new Complete Protein powder.
 Be sure to check out more details at the bottom of this post!
 In the meantime, here is some info about some of our favorite plant-based proteins.

-The best part… we’ve created our very own protein powder with hemp as one of the main ingredients!
+And the best part… we’ve created our very own protein powder with pumpkin seeds as one of the main ingredients!
 Check out more details at the bottom of this post.

 Pea protein is quickly becoming one of the most popular plant proteins among gym-goers and health-conscious folks.
 It has an excellent amount of amino acids.
 It has also been found to be beneficial for several bodily organs and is one of the best hypoallergenic proteins as it is both gluten and dairy free.